102 Engineering Building

 History & Objectives

 UAH has been an independent and autonomous campus since 1968 with the first engineering degrees awarded in Electrical Engineering.
-The College of Engineering was established as an independent college in 1981 and is now the largest of the five academic colleges at UAH.
+The College of Engineering was established as an independent college in 1981 and is now the largest of the seven academic colleges at UAH.
 Over 8,000 undergraduate and graduate degrees have been awarded in the College of Engineering’s history.
 Close proximity to the Marshall Space Flight Center, the U.S. Army Research, Development & Engineering Command and Redstone Arsenal, and much of Alabama's fastest growing technological industry gives the College of Engineering a special character that leads to outstanding educational opportunities for its students.
 This special setting, combined with high quality research-active faculty, affords maximum growth potential for students interested in pursuing a career in engineering.

 The goals of the College of Engineering are to: